chloeiris/DA-Project2-Data-Analysis-with-Python-and-Final-Report/README.md

 2. Deciding which were the in-detail questions we were going to answer with the data.
 3. Selecting the relevant variables and merging them into a new dataset.
 4. Cleaning the selected data to be able to draw conclusions.
-5. Making the graphs to explain the analysis.
+5. Analyzing the data and Making graphs to explain it --> you can find my individual analysis in the "chloe_conclusiones" folder in HU3 and HU4.
 6. Writing a report with our conclusions.

 For this we used the following Python libraries: